At a glance

 What it is

 Acrolein is a small, highly reactive α,β-unsaturated aldehyde — the simplest member of a chemical class characterized by an aldehyde group directly conjugated to a carbon-carbon double bond.
 This electronic structure makes acrolein a Michael acceptor, meaning it reacts readily with biological nucleophiles including thiol groups on cysteine residues in proteins.
-The reactivity is what gives acrolein its irritant properties and what underlies its toxicological profile.
+The reactivity is what gives acrolein its irritant properties and what underlies its toxicological profile (reviewed in Stevens & Maier 2008).

 The compound is produced by a wide range of processes that share the common feature of partial oxidation of carbon-containing precursors.
 Polyurethane foam aging is one such process — over time, the polymer matrix oxidizes through reaction with atmospheric oxygen, producing acrolein along with formaldehyde and other small carbonyls.
 Peer-reviewed Cooking oils at frying temperatures generate substantial acrolein, particularly when oils are reused or heated past their smoke points.
 Combustion of organic material produces acrolein among the broader aldehyde emissions; wildfire smoke is a notable acrolein source for affected indoor environments.